Wolf3s/xbmc4xbox-python/python/Doc/glossary.rst

    statement
       A statement is part of a suite (a "block" of code).
-A statement is either an :term:`expression` or one of several constructs with a keyword, such as :keyword:`if`, :keyword:`while` or :keyword:`for`.
+A statement is either an :term:`expression` or a one of several constructs with a keyword, such as :keyword:`if`, :keyword:`while` or :keyword:`for`.

-   struct sequence
-      A tuple with named elements.
-Struct sequences expose an interface similiar to :term:`named tuple` in that elements can be accessed either by index or as an attribute.
-However, they do not have any of the named tuple methods like :meth:`~collections.somenamedtuple._make` or
-      :meth:`~collections.somenamedtuple._asdict`.
-Examples of struct sequences
-      include :data:`sys.float_info` and the return value of :func:`os.stat`.

    triple-quoted string
       A string which is bound by three instances of either a quotation mark